joxoby/ign-conan/README.md

 ## TODO

-- Hook up a Travis job to build this packages.
+- Hook up a Travis job to build the packages.

 - `grep -R "TODO:" recipes/`